 1. Urban Space Planning

-Many offices are beginning to take cues from urban space planning when designing their layouts.
+According to Buttonwood Toronto commercial property management, many offices are beginning to take cues from urban space planning when designing their layouts.
 In urban space planning, it’s not just about making sure that the spaces fill a need, but that the spaces fill specific needs at specific times.
 That means that your workplace needs to have more than a simple desk area and meeting room.
 There also needs to be areas for eating, relaxing, communicating, and meeting in a variety of different ways.
 For those that like to work in a more relaxed atmosphere, this can mean comfortable seating, nooks, and libraries, while for those that prefer a more fast-paced environment it may mean using furniture that is designed to bring groups of people together through its use.

 2. Lounge Areas

 Offices are about work and productivity, but more and more it’s being discovered that people can’t be productive if they don’t also get some down time as well.
 For this reason, it’s becoming more and more common for many offices to begin including lounge areas in their design.
 The lounge allows employees to socialize, work in comfort, and take breaks that get them away from their desk, but without having to leave the building.
 These shorter breaks mean that the team can get back on schedule faster than when they need to leave to get away from their desks.

 3. Hidden Cables and Streamlined Spaces